DINKs are lagging behind parents when it comes to retirement planning. Is this a worrying trend?

 "PRETTY LONG" UNTIL RETIREMENT

-Communications professional, Siti, who is 31, and her husband who is a 33-year-old engineer, said they are taking the opportunity to spend more on themselves before having children.
+Communications professional Siti, who is 31, and her husband who is a 33-year-old engineer, said that they are taking the opportunity to spend more on themselves before having children.

-This includes opting for pricier household appliances – like picking a reputable brand and high-end model that sometimes costs a few hundreds more than a basic option – and going out for fancy meals twice a month.
+This includes getting pricier household appliances such as picking a reputable brand and high-end model that sometimes costs a few hundred dollars more than a basic option, and they would go out for fancy meals twice a month.

 “We’ve not started on retirement planning because we want to breathe and enjoy life a little after COVID-19,” Ms Siti said, declining to give her full name.